kompiuter/gofollow/README.md

 <code>$ gofollow -s google -max 15</code>

-A hard maximum of 100 exists so that you don't get limited by Twitter (too many API requests/too many follow requests)
+A hard maximum of 100 exists so that you don't get limited by Twitter (too many API requests/too many follow requests).